flexelem/flexelem.github.io/_posts/2022-06-01-authorization-code-flow-using-amplify-aws-cdk.md

 **cognito.ResourceServer**
 - `identifier`: This is just an identifier for the resource server.
 (It is not the id of the CDK construct)
-- `user_pool`: Related Cognito UserPool to attach this Resource Server
+- `cognitoUserPool`: Related Cognito UserPool to attach this Resource Server
 - `scopes`: The list of available scopes we want to grant access for App Clients.
 Remember that we were authorized to call our protected API with the given scope of `awesomeapi-resource-server/awesomeapi.read`.
 So, it has a format like {resource_server_identifier/scope_name}